As Bahamas Turn To Recovery, U.S. Worries About China Stepping In To Help

 More recently, they have extended their reach into the cultural and political arenas, such as blocking U.S. efforts at the United Nations to put more pressure on Venezuela.

-John Dermody, who served as a deputy legal advisor at the National Security Council until June, said parts of the administration will be focused on the disaster effort and committed to the people of the Islands.
+John Dermody, who served as a deputy legal adviser at the National Security Council until June, said parts of the administration will be focused on the disaster effort and committed to the people of the Islands.
 But others will be committed to looking at more long term security concerns.

 "The administration will see this as part of a broader concern about China investing in countries as a threat to make potentially those countries beholden to China or indebted to China and to diminish the United States's influence in the Western Hemisphere," said Dermody, who is now at the law firm of O'Melveny & Myers.
 "And I would say that the concern is particularly acute where the investment is going to be in information technology.
 And in light of the catastrophic damage of the Bahamas, I think that is going to be an issue."